Careers

 How Long Will It Take to Train to Get a CDL License?

-• Week 1: This first week is spent in the classroom, familiarizing students with Mississippi state CDL knowledge, driving safety, air brakes, combination vehicles, log books, trip planning, and public and employee relations.
+• Week 1: This first week is spent in the classroom, familiarizing you with Mississippi state CDL knowledge, driving safety, air brakes, combination vehicles, log books, trip planning, and public and employee relations.

-• Weeks 2-4: The rest of the program is spent in range, road, and remedial training, during which students will be reading and interpreting control systems.
-They will also learn about pre-trip vehicle inspections, post-trip vehicle condition reports, shift execution, backing, parking and docking procedures, coupling and uncoupling trailers, managing and adjusting vehicle speed, managing and adjusting vehicle space relations, identifying potential driving hazards, performing emergency maneuvers, identifying and adjusting to extreme driving conditions, and planning trips and recording/maintaining hours.
+• Weeks 2-4: The rest of the program is spent in remedial training, during which you’ll be in the truck, on the range, or over-the-road.
+You’ll learn how to read and interpret control systems, pre-trip vehicle inspections, post-trip vehicle condition reports, shift execution, backing, parking and docking procedures, coupling and uncoupling trailers, managing and adjusting vehicle speed, managing and adjusting vehicle space relations, identifying potential driving hazards, performing emergency maneuvers, identifying and adjusting to extreme driving conditions, and planning trips and recording/maintaining hours.

-For more in-depth truck driving experience, students can enroll in the Delta Tech Professional Truck Driving Program,* which requires roughly 600 clock hours over 20 weeks.
-Throughout the program, students spend 300 hours in classroom training, 24 in range and observation, 24 in over-the-road, and 252 in remedial.
-Delta Tech offers day and evening classes for this program.
-The Professional Truck Driving coursework is divided as follows:
+For more in-depth truck driving experience, you can enroll in the 20-week Professional Truck Driving Program.
+Throughout the program, you’ll learn through a combination of classroom training, range observation, over-the-road, and remedial training.
+DTC offers day and evening classes for this program.
+The Professional Truck Driving coursework includes:

-• Weeks 1-4: In the first month, students receive necessary knowledge on CDL permit test preparation, CDL endorsement preparation (doubles/triples and tankers), vehicle inspection for daily operation and safe practices, and hazardous material (hazmat) training.
+• Weeks 1-4: You’ll receive necessary knowledge on CDL permit test preparation, CDL endorsement preparation (doubles/triples and tankers), vehicle inspection for daily operation and safe practices, and hazardous material (hazmat) training.

-• Weeks 13-20: For the remainder of the program, students learn about vehicle inspection, forklift training, load securement/cargo handling, preventative maintenance, FMCSA rules and regulations, weigh stations, transportation security, ELDT (entry-level driver training), company speakers, resume building, life on the road, and professionalism/soft skills.
-During this time, students are given preparation for state range and drive test.
+• Weeks 13-20: You’ll learn about vehicle inspection, forklift training, load securement/cargo handling, preventative maintenance, FMCSA rules and regulations, weigh stations, transportation security, ELDT (entry-level driver training), company speakers, resume building, life on the road, and professionalism/soft skills.
+During this time, you’ll prepare for the state range and drive test.

-The truck driver training programs at Delta Tech prepare students for CDL Class A license exams.
+The truck driver training programs at DTC prepare you for CDL Class A license exams.
 CDL Class A licenses allow drivers, with proper endorsements, to operate any combination of vehicles totaling a weight of 26,001 or more, including Class B and Class C vehicles.

-Contact the Delta Tech Admissions Team to learn more about the 20-day CDL Training Course and the 20-week Professional Truck Driving Program.
+Contact the Admissions Team to learn more about the 16-day CDL Training Course and the 20-week Professional Truck Driving Program.

 SOURCES